Howard Morrison: Early life

-He grew up in Rotorua and in Ruatahuna near Waikaremoana.
+Morrison grew up in Rotorua and in Ruatahuna near Waikaremoana.
 He attended a "native school" in the Urewera before going to Te Aute College and Rotorua Boys' High School.
 After leaving school he had a variety of manual jobs including survey chainman, electricity meter reader and storeman at the Whakatu freezing works.

 Family

 Morrison and his three surviving sisters, Judy Tapsell, Rene Mitchell and Linda Morrison, lost their oldest brother Laurie in 1974.
 Another brother, Charlie, died in infancy and youngest sister Atareta Maxwell died suddenly in January 2007 from a heart attack.
-Their mother Kahurangi died in 1995, and their father Temuera when they were young.
+Their mother Kahurangi died in 1995, as had their father Temuera when they were young.

 Career

+Howard Morrison Quartet

-In 1955, Morrison assembled vocal groups to entertain at Rotorua rugby club socials.
-In 1956, he was a member of the successful Aotearoa Concert Party that toured Australia.
-In this group was Gerry Merito who with Morrison formed the Ohinemutu Quartet which was later renamed the Howard Morrison Quartet.
+In 1955, Morrison assembled vocal groups to entertain at Rotorua rugby club socials, and the following year, won the 1956 Rotorua Soundshell Talent Quest with the original Howard Morrison Quartet members and their extended whānau, leading him to decide to pursue music as a career.
+In the same year, Morrison was a member of the successful Aotearoa Concert Party that toured Australia.
+In this group was Gerry Merito who with Morrison formed the Ohinemutu Quartet which was later renamed "Howard Morrison Quartet".
 Other original members of the quartet were Morrison's brother Laurie and his cousin John, but they left and were replaced by Wi Wharekura and Noel Kingi who were fixtures in the quartet at its heights.
-In 1966 he appeared in the John O'Shea film Don't Let It Get You.
-Throughout the 1980s and early 1990s he was the spokesman for Bic products such as lighters and pens, appearing in many television commercials for the brand.

-The hymn "How Great Thou Art" became Morrison's de facto theme song for the latter part of his career, after a recording of it by Morrison became one of the country's biggest selling singles.
+In 1960, Merito penned a parody of the Lonnie Donegan hit song "My Old Man's A Dustman" as "My Old Man's an All Black" for the Quartet to mock an apartheid South African decree banning Māori players from the touring All Blacks.
+The song was a hit, selling an estimated 60,000 copies.
+Merito's parody showcased a growing anti-apartheid sentiment in South Africa, and in New Zealand that had resulted in a 'No Maoris – No Tour' protest the preceding year.
+More than 150,000 New Zealanders signed a petition opposing the tour – making it one of the largest petitions in New Zealand history, while others marched in the streets to voice their opposition.
+Despite these protests, the tour went ahead, controversially backed by the Prime Minister, Sir Walter Nash.
+The racially selected All Blacks were subsequently defeated by the Springboks.
+In 1976, Māori players were finally permitted to join the South African tour, but only as 'honorary whites', eventually winning the Test Match 14/9 at Free State Stadium, Bloemfontein.
+"My Old Man's an All Black" was revived by Morrison in a 1990 television special co-starring Billy T James, accompanied by the Auckland Philharmonia Orchestra.